Towards a cleaner

 The leading LNG supply and bunkering expertise in the Baltic Sea region

 Elenger is a major liquefied natural gas (LNG) supplier in the Baltic Sea region.
 Our truck-to-ship (TTS) bunkering operation is the biggest in the Northern Europe.

 In one month, we deliver around 1300 tons of LNG and conduct an average of 65 TTS bunkering operations in Tallinn, Helsinki and Hanko ports.
 We intend to extend our bunkering service further to other ports in Finland and the Baltic states.

-Late 2020 Elenger will bring a brand new LNG bunker vessel to the Gulf of Finland area to serve environmentally friendly vessels.
+In spring 2021 Elenger will bring a brand new LNG bunker vessel to the Gulf of Finland area to serve environmentally friendly vessels.

 We are ready to provide our services to all companies in the region.